Senior Services for A New Generation of Older Adults

 I led outreach and strategy in partnership with AAPI organizers and community groups, and conducted interviews and group conversations with Filipino, Indian, Chinese, and Black communities of various incomes, languages, and countries of origin in Greater Cincinnati.

-Rather than solely researching communities’ deficits and needs, our team used group conversations, interviews, and site observations to explore how Cincinnati’s Black and Asian communities uniquely cared for their elders, how they filled the gaps, and how institutions and agencies could better serve these groups so they could age with dignity.
+Instead of solely researching communities’ deficits and needs, we held group conversations, interviews, and site observations to learn how Black and Asian communities in Cincinnati were already caring for their elders, how they filled the gaps in social services, and what agencies could do better so communities could age with dignity.